 Before we get started, I am not against Valentines day I just don’t see the point in it.
-And neither does my BFF Vicki, so eight years ago we decided to spend the day together and make post it notes about the pros and cons of the boys we fancied.
+And neither does my BFF Vicki, so nine years ago we decided to spend the day together and make post-it notes about the pros and cons of the boys we fancied.
 We were 15, give us a break.

 We also did facemasks, went for a (romantic) walk and chilled together and soon it became a tradition, thus creating Galentines.